 Foreign companies may engage independent contractors in Norway and hire employees through an agency or another third party.
 As a main rule, there are no registration requirements, nor will it be necessary for the foreign company to submit the a-melding.
 However, the company is required to register with the Register of Business Enterprises if it is conducting business operations in Norway, and to report assignments in Norway to the SFU.
 Employees hired from agencies are entitled to the same pay and working conditions as if they had been employed directly to perform the same work.

 There is a risk that a consultant or hired employee may claim employment with a foreign company operating in Norway.
 If the foreign company is to be regarded as an employer, it will be subject to the same reporting liabilities and registration obligations as for an employer, as described above.

 Employees working in Norway are covered by the Norwegian working environment legislation and regulations.
 Thus, foreign companies with employees in Norway must comply with these regulations.

 Traditionally, three types of restrictive covenants have been used in Norwegian employment agreements: non-competition, non-solicitation of customers and non-solicitation of employees.
 New and stricter regulations regarding non-competition and non-solicitation of customers came into full effect in January 2017.
 These regulations are provided in Chapter 14A of the WEA.

-The regulations set out specific requirements in relation to restrictive covenants upon termination of employment.
+The regulations set out specific requirements in relation to restrictive covenants on termination of employment.
 The requirements imply, inter alia, a maximum duration of restrictive covenants of 12 months from cessation of employment, a duty to provide a written statement and a duty to pay compensation to the employee when invoking a non-competition clause.
-Further, a non-competition clause may only be invoked as far as is necessary to safeguard the employer's particular need for protection against competition.
+Further, a non-competition clause may be invoked only as far as is necessary to safeguard the employer's particular need for protection against competition.